mattys101/restrict-user-access/readme.txt

 * Restrict User Access data in your database will be updated automatically.
 It is highly recommended to backup this data before updating the plugin.

 == Changelog ==

+= 0.17.2-mattys101.1 =

+* Fixed: inclusion/replacement of page content even when the user has access.

 = 0.17.2-mattys101 =